-Nonprofit Jobs in Colorado with H-1B Sponsorship
+Nonprofit H-1B Sponsorship Jobs in Colorado

 Colorado's nonprofit sector spans public health, environmental advocacy, and international development, with major employers like the American Cancer Society, Denver Health Foundation, and Catholic Charities of Denver actively hiring internationally.
-Denver and Boulder anchor most H-1B sponsorship activity, drawing skilled professionals in program management, research, and clinical roles who need work visa support.
+Denver and Boulder anchor most H-1B visa sponsorship activity, drawing skilled professionals in program management, research, and clinical roles who need work visa support.

-See All Nonprofit Jobs
+Find Nonprofit Jobs

 Overview

-Open Jobs407+
+Open Jobs159+

-Work Type89% On-site
+Work Type91% On-site

 Top LocationColorado Springs, CO